 Everyone can add suggestions by default, to be accepted by signed in users.
 Suggestion voting can be used to make use of a string when more than signed in user agrees, by setting up the Component configuration configuration with Suggestion voting to turn on voting, and Autoaccept suggestions to set a treshold for accepted suggestions (this includes a vote from the user making the suggestion if it is cast).

-Once you enable automatic accepting, normal users lose the privilege to directly save translations or accept suggestions.
-This can be overriden by Can override suggestion state privilege (see Access control).
+Once automatic acceptance is set up, normal users lose the privilege to directly save translations or accept suggestions.
+This can be overridden with the Can override suggestion state privilege (see Access control).

-You can combine these with Access control into one of following setups:
+You can combine these with Access control into one of the following setups:

-- Users can suggest and vote for suggestions, limited group controls what is accepted - enable voting but not automatic accepting and remove privilege from users to save translations.
+Users suggest and vote for suggestions and a limited group controls what is accepted. - Turn on voting. - Turn off automatic acceptance. - Don’t let users save translations.

-- Users can suggest and vote for suggestions, which get automatically accepted once the defined number of users agree on this - enable voting and set desired number of votes for automatic accepting.
+Users suggest and vote for suggestions with automatic acceptance once the defined number of them agree. - Turn on voting. - Set the desired number of votes for automatic acceptance.

-Weblate allows you to enhance the translation process with information available in the translation files.
-This includes strings prioritization, check flags or providing visual context.
-All these features can be set on the Reviewing source strings:
+Enhance the translation process with info available in the translation files.
+This includes string priority, check flags, or providing visual context.
+All these features can be set in the Reviewing strings:

-You can also access this directly from the translating interface when clicking on the edit icon next to Screenshot context, Flags or String priority:
+Access this directly from the translation interface by clicking the “Edit” icon next to Screenshot context or Flags.